Jackknife1/riotapi-mysql/README.md

 **NOTE**

-This is my first bigger project so i believe many things in my code could be better optimised or work more efficiently.
+This is my first project so i believe many things in my code could be better optimised or work more efficiently.

 Thank you for reading